satya-prakash2/satya-demo/README.md

 # satya-demo
-this is my first Git repo next Line i am the best
+this is my first Git repo
+i am the best